 After Cornwallis surrendered, Lafayette tried to convince de Grasse to transport him and his detachment to attack Wilmington, North Carolina, and then Savannah, Georgia.
 De Grasse refused because he was already late in returning to the Caribbean and he feared being accosted at sea by a British fleet while overloaded with men and materiel.
 His slower, more cumbersome vessels would have little chance.
 He also doubted the seaworthiness of his ships on the open seas if overloaded.
-Lafayette wrote that he would "never forgive the old Admiral for having so suddenly overthrown our plan.
+Lafayette wrote that he would "never forgive the old Admiral for having so suddenly overthrown our plan.233

 With no other prospects for action before winter encampment, Lafayette asked Congress for a furlough to return to France.
 Congress readily gave its permission and profusely thanked Lafayette for his service in Virginia that was characterized by "his judgment, vigilance, gallantry, and address."
 Congress ordered the Secretary for Foreign Affairs to instruct the American ministers in France to cooperate with Lafayette in diplomatic, commercial, and fiscal matters.
-The American frigate Alliance was made available to Lafayette and the captain was instructed to avoid all engagement with the enemy while transporting Lafayette back to France.
-Lafayette thanked Congress for its generous statements and assured the delegates that "at every time, in every part of the World my Heart will be panting for opportunities to be employed in her Service."235
+The American frigate Alliance was made available to Lafayette and the captain was instructed to avoid all engagement with the enemy while transporting Lafayette back to France.234 Lafayette thanked Congress for its generous statements and assured the delegates that "at every time, in every part of the World my Heart will be panting for opportunities to be employed in her Service."235

-Not expecting to see Lafayette before he returned north, Washington, at his Mount Vernon home for the first time in five years, wrote Lafayette to wish him "a propitious voyage-a gracious reception from your Prince-an honorable reward of your Services-a happy meeting with
+Not expecting to see Lafayette before he returned north, Washington, at his Mount Vernon home for the first time in five years, wrote Lafayette to wish him "a propitious voyage-a gracious reception from your Prince-an honorable

-233. To Nathanael Greene, Philadelphia, November 22, 1781, LAAR, IV, 438.
+^{232.} To Samuel Cooper, Camp near the York River, October 26, 1781, LAAR , IV, 431.

-234. Resolutions of Congress, November 23, 1781, LAAR, IV, 440-41.
+^{233.} To Nathanael Greene, Philadelphia, November 22, 1781, LAAR, IV, 438.

+^{234.} Resolutions of Congress, November 23, 1781, LAAR, IV, 440-41.
 235. Philadelphia, November 25, 1781, LAAR, IV, 441.

-your lady & friends-and a safe return in the Spring."
-As the Alliance prepared to sail, Lafayette wrote an adieu to Washington.
+reward of your Services-a happy meeting with your lady & friends-and a safe return in the Spring."236 As the Alliance prepared to sail, Lafayette wrote an adieu to Washington.

 I know your Heart so well that I am sure no distance can alter your attachment to me.
-With the same candor, I assure you that my Love, my Respect, my Gratitude for you are above Expressions, that on the Moment of leaving You I more than ever feel the Strength of those friendly ties that for ever Bind me to you, and that I anticipate the pleasure, the most wished for pleasure to be again with you, and by my zeal and services to gratify the feelings of my Respect and affection.
+With the same candor, I assure you that my Love, my Respect, my Gratitude for you are above Expressions, that on the Moment of leaving You I more than ever feel the Strength of those friendly ties that for ever Bind me to you, and that I anticipate the pleasure, the most wished for pleasure to be again with you, and by my zeal and services to gratify the feelings of my Respect and affection.237

 Lafayette was leaving the praise and adoration of one nation and going home to that of another.
 Minister of War the Marquis de Ségur told Lafayette that "our old warriors admire you; the young ones want to take you as a model, without, however, your having excited among them the least impulse of jealousy.
-You add to perfect conduct a modesty that enhances the value of your virtues."
+You add to perfect conduct a modesty that enhances the value of your virtues."238